What is a Baby Loss Family Advisor™? How is it different from a Baby Loss Doula® or Bereavement Doula™?

 How long do I have to finish the steps to become certified once I have been trained?

-You have three years from the date of your training class to finish your certification program.
-If it goes beyond three years, you will need to take the training over and update your references.
+You have two years from the date of your training class to finish your certification program.
+If it goes beyond two years, you will need to take the training over and update your references.
 The rest of your work will hold.

 How long is my certification good for?
 What are the requirements to keep up my certification?